A systematic study of super-Eddington layers in the envelopes of massive stars: Stellar models: The pragmatic solutions

-Apart from the uncertainties in the mass-loss rates of massive stars, the differential equations of stellar structure and evolution do not include stellar mass loss.
-In stellar evolution codes, the mass change at each time step is computed from parameterized algorithms as time-averaged mass loss, before solving the equations of stellar structure.
-The stellar variables are then adjusted accordingly to account for the mass change.
-High mass-loss rates can therefore help remove outer layers in the stellar model containing the density inversion, helping the stellar model avoid numerical instabilities \citep{Petrovic:2006, Cantiello2009}.

-To determine the impact of enhanced wind mass-loss on the convergence properties of models that fail to evolve in the standard set, we recomputed these models with increased wind mass-loss rates for different evolutionary phases until the models are able to evolve without numerical difficulties.
-We find that setting the mass loss scaling factor to ${\rm \eta_{Dutch}\geq8.0}$, i.e., at least eight times the mass loss used in the standard set, whenever the stellar luminosity exceeds the Eddington luminosity, leads to smooth evolution of the stellar models with initial mass greater than or equal to 30\Msun{}.
+To determine the impact of enhanced wind mass loss on the convergence properties of models that fail to evolve in the standard set, we recomputed these models with increased wind mass-loss rates for different evolutionary phases until the models are able to evolve without numerical difficulties.
+We find that setting the mass loss scaling factor to ${\rm \eta_{Dutch}\geq8.0}$, that is, at least eight times the mass loss used in the standard set,\LEt{ Please avoid the use of italics for emphasis or for words from foreign languages.
+Please check for this throughout the paper.
+See Sect.
+2.9 of the language guide for more details.}\action{corrected} whenever the stellar luminosity exceeds the local Eddington luminosity in the envelope, leads to smooth evolution of the stellar models with initial mass greater than or equal to 30\Msun{}.

 We also find that this mass-loss enhancement is only required for stars with a hydrogen-rich envelope (${\rm X_{surf}\geq0.4}$).
-Although naked helium stars can also exceed the Eddington-limit and can develop density inversions in their envelopes, their evolution proceeds uninterrupted for our models without any numerical instabilities.
+Although naked helium stars can also exceed the Eddington limit and can develop density inversions in their envelopes, their evolution proceeds uninterrupted for our models without any numerical instabilities.